Lightstreamer/Lightstreamer-lib-client-mini-kotlin/README.md

 fun main() {
     runBlocking {
-        // to connect to a Lightstreamer Server you need to configure a LightstreamerClient.
+        // To connect to a Lightstreamer Server you need to configure a LightstreamerClient.
         // You can use the same client to open multiple sessions.
         // Close this client to terminate all generated sessions and release resources. val client = LightstreamerClient(